Table of contents

-Customer loyalty is a hard thing to quantify, and companies spend billions of dollars each year on aggressive loyalty marketing strategies in order to retain and attract customers.
+Customer loyalty is hard to quantify, and companies spend billions of dollars each year on aggressive loyalty marketing strategies to retain and attract customers.

-But more often than not, customer loyalty and retention are much less functions of the amount you spend on expensive marketing tactics and more on how well you serve your customers before, during and after a purchase.
+But more often than not, customer loyalty and retention are much fewer functions of the amount you spend on expensive marketing tactics and more on how well you serve your customers before, during, and after a purchase.

-In fact, according to a survey by Hiver, 66% of consumers think that a company’s customer service reputation is a critical factor while making a purchase decision.
-Another report by Microsoft shows that 56% of customers stop doing business with a company because of a poor customer service experience.
-And when it comes to small businesses specifically, research suggests that 77% of consumers are willing to pay more if they receive excellent customer service from them.
+In fact, according to a survey by Hiver, 66% of consumers think that a company’s customer service reputation is a critical factor when making a purchase decision.
+Another report by Microsoft shows that 56% of customers stop doing business with a company because of a poor customer support experience.
+And when it comes to small businesses specifically, research suggests that 77% of consumers are willing to pay more if they receive excellent customer service.

 So, if you’re a small or medium-sized business, one of the first aspects of your business that you need to focus on is delivering good customer service.
 It’s what will turn your customers from casual visitors into raving fans; it’s what will bring in recurring revenue for your business.

-And that’s why investing in a customer service solution is important.
+And that’s why investing in customer service software for small businesses is essential.